Brain Awareness Week Frequently Asked Questions

 How do I plan an event?
 How do I promote my events?

 We’re glad you asked.
 We’ve developed the Tips & Resources section to help you plan and promote events.

 Log in to the site and visit Update Your Profile to update your information.

 When logged in, visit the Post Your Event(s) page.

-Note: you must first post at least one event before you may place an order for materials.
+Note: USA partners only.
+You must first post at least one event before you may place an order for materials.
 When logged in, visit Order Materials to place your order.
 Important note: only one order per partner is permitted.

 …submit a report?

 When logged in, visit the Submit Your Report page.

 If you have forgotten your password please use the “Forgot Password” feature to automatically generate a new one.
 You will receive a new password by email (if you don’t see it immediately please check your “junk” mail filter) and will be able to log in and reset the password to your preferred password, if you'd like.
 BAW and Dana staffs are not able to access your password for you or manually reset it.